Neuromorphic Networks as Revealed by Features Similarity: Results and discussion

 \section{Results and discussion}

-The 735 cells selected for our analysis initially had their respective features standardized, being subsequently submitted to the coincidence methodology.
-Standardization was implemented because of the following two reasons: (i) in order to obtain features with more commensurated values variation; and (ii) virtually all measurements, at least in principle, tend to be characterized by joint variations (e.g.~width and length).
+The 735 cells selected for our analysis initially had their respective features standardized, being subsequently considered in the coincidence methodology.
+The choice to normalize or not, and which normalization to adopt constitutes an important aspect of pattern recognition, which deserves special attention.
+Standardization was implemented in the present work because of the following two reasons: (i) in order to obtain features with more commensurated values variation; and (ii) virtually all measurements, at least in principle, tend to be characterized by joint variations (e.g.~width and length).

-Basically, the value of the coincidence similarity index for each pair of cells were calculated as described in Section~\ref{sec:methods}, yielding a respective $735 \times 735$ matrix with the obtained coincidence values.
+Basically, the value of the coincidence similarity index for each pair of cells was calculated as described in Section~\ref{sec:methods}, yielding a respective $735 \times 735$ matrix with the obtained coincidence values.

-Because the selection of the features to be considered can strongly influence the obtained results, we tried not only the configuration involving all measurements, but also respective subsets derived from the former by leaving one of the features out in each cases.
-Therefore, a total of $20$ feature combinations were transformed into respectively networks with parameter configuration ($D$, $T$, and $\alpha$) that maximize the literal modularity.
+Because the selection of the features to be considered can strongly influence the obtained results in a supervised manner while considering the original categories, we tried not only the configuration involving all measurements but also respective subsets derived from the former by leaving one of the features out in each case.
+Therefore, a total of $20$ feature combinations were transformed into respective networks with parameter configurations ($D$, $T$, and $\alpha$) that maximize the literal modularity.
 We tried each of these features combinations respectively to four values of $D$ (namely 1, 2, 4, and 6) and all pairwise combinations between 14 values of $\alpha$ equally spaced between 0.2 and 0.85, and 18 values of $T$ equally spaced between 0.05 and 0.9.

-Figure~\ref{fig:colormap} illustrates the heatmaps of the literal modularity obtained for each of the considered parameter configurations, while considering all 20 features, respectively to $D=1$ (a), $D=2$ (b), $D=4$ (c), and $D=6$ (d).
-The largest modularity values are obtained along a nearly diagonal ridge that changes its shape for different values of $D$.
+Figure~\ref{fig:colormap} illustrates the heatmaps of the literal modularity obtained for each of the considered parameter configurations while considering all 20 features, respectively to $D=1$ (a), $D=2$ (b), $D=4$ (c), and $D=6$ (d).
+The largest values were obtained along a nearly diagonal ridge that changes its shape for different values of $D$.